 Hi, Steven J. Vaughan-Nichols here, I’m your host, Webmaster, chief bottle-washer, and editor in chief of Practical Technology.
 Welcome aboard.

-On Practical Technology, I cover technology and the business of technology.
-My particular focus is on operating systems, networks, Linux and open source, and entertainment technology and the businesses behind these technologies.
-On this site, you can also find links to my current stories in other publications and copies of some of my more important older stories.
+On Practical Technology, I consolidate my coverage of technology and the business of technology from the many publications I contribute to.
+My particular focus is on operating systems, networking, Linux and open source, and entertainment technology and the businesses behind these technologies.
+On this site, you’ll also find links to my current stories in other publications and copies of some of my more important older stories.

 Who am I?
-I’ve been a business and technology journalist for over 20-years.
-Besides running my own freelance writing company, Vaughan-Nichols & Associates, and Practical Technology, I was recently Editor at Large at Ziff Davis Enterprise.
-While there, most of my work appeared at Linux-Watch, Desktop Linux and eWEEK.com.
+I’ve been a business and technology journalist for over 30-years and I’ve written over 10,000 stories.
+Besides running my own freelance writing company, Vaughan-Nichols & Associates, and Practical Technology, I am a contributing editor at CBS/ZDNet, a columnist at ComputerWorld, and a writer for numerous other publications.

 I own no stock in any technology company, nor do I work for any such business.
 I also do not accept gifts from any company or group that I cover.